Help us improve your experience.

 To define a table row, include the line statement, and map leaf nodes to fields in the line.
 The field statement’s argument is the leaf identifier.

-When a table field must include one of several mutually exclusive values, you can repeat the @ symbol in the picture statement for each potential value and include the float statement within the field statement for each mutually exclusive value after the first value.
+Sometimes a table field must include one of several mutually exclusive values.
+In the picture statement, you can repeat the @ symbol for each potential value.
+Then you include the float statement within the field statement for each mutually exclusive value after the first value.
 Then if the first element does not have a value, subsequent possible elements with the float statement are tested until a value is returned.
 The value floats into the position defined by the first @ symbol instead of leaving a blank field.

 For example, the following picture statement causes the output to include one of two mutually exclusive values in the second column: